jclement/mcp-code-runner/MCP_PROTOCOL.md

 # MCP Protocol Implementation

-This server implements the Model Context Protocol (MCP) specification version 2024-11-05.
+This server implements the Model Context Protocol (MCP) specification version 2024-11-05 using **HTTP with SSE (Server-Sent Events) transport**.

+## Transport Architecture

+Per the MCP spec, the server uses a **single endpoint** (`/mcp`) that supports both:
+- **POST requests**: Send JSON-RPC messages and receive responses (either JSON or SSE stream)
+- **GET requests**: Establish SSE streams for server-initiated messages

+This is known as "Streamable HTTP" transport in the MCP specification.

 ## Implemented Methods